"Motivation is the art of getting people to do what you want them to do because they want to do it."

 Purpose: the yearning to do what we do in the service of something larger than ourselves."

-It is the purpose that even great companies can forget to instill in their employees, even while doing a great job of training them and giving them freedom to do their work.
+It is the purpose that even great companies can forget to instill in their employees, even while doing a great job of training them and giving them the freedom to do their work.

 It's also easy to think that some jobs have less purpose than others.
 It's a huge mistake to overlook tying any role, even the most menial or unsung, to the higher mission and purpose of your company.

-Everyone has purpose:
+Everyone has a purpose:

 In a study of workers at a call center: